I would like to welcome you to my on-line antique radio museum. The radio

-On-line, my museum is open 24 hours a day and 7 days a week year around.
+My on-line, my museum is open 24 hours a day and 7 days a week year around.
 However, if you would like to stop by for a personal visit, then just contact me via (wa6dij at arrl dot net) and I would be happy to arrange a time for your visit.
-I need to warn you that most of the museum is on the second floor and it is not handicap accessible.
+I am happy to report that most of the museum is on the ground floor with easy handicap accessibility.
 The museum is located in the Monterey area of Central California.

 None of the radios on this website are for sale.
 I am a collector so I only buy radios, I never sell them.